Rochester, New York: 19th century

-Twentieth century
+20th century

 Rochester saw an expansion of new industries in the late 19th century and early 20th century.
 Irish immigrant James Cunningham founded the carriagemaker James Cunningham, Son and Company.
 James Cunningham and Sons later founded the Cunningham Car Company, a pioneer automobile maker.
 German immigrants John Jacob Bausch and Henry Lomb launched Bausch & Lomb in 1861 and inventor and entrepreneur George Eastman founded Eastman Kodak in 1892.
+In 1895, trucking executive George F. Roth and others founded the Rochester Cash Register Company, and obtained a patent for an "improvement in cash registers".
+Their company failed, however, in 1899, and its patents were sold to the National Cash Register Company.

 Xerox was founded in Rochester in 1906 as the Haloid Company.
 In the early 20th century, Rochester became a center of the garment industry, particularly men's fashions.
 It was the base of Bond Clothing Stores, Fashion Park Clothes, Hickey Freeman, and Stein-Bloch and Co.
 The Erie Canal was rerouted south of Rochester by 1918 to allow widening as part of the Barge Canal's construction.
 The short-lived Rochester subway was constructed in the abandoned canal bed and operated from 1927 to 1956.

 The dawn of the 20th century in Rochester saw rapid growth, driven by waves of immigrants arriving from Germany, Italy, Poland, and elsewhere.
 The city also grew in area, annexing suburban neighborhoods from the surrounding towns to arrive at its present borders.
 The population reached 62,386 in 1870, 162,608 in 1900, and 295,750 in 1920.
 By 1950, the population had reached a high of 332,488.
 The surge in new arrivals, along with increased industrialization, resulted in the city becoming a hotbed of labor activism.
 From the 1920s and continuing into the post-war era Rochester grew into a power center for newly formed industrial unions.
 It was one of the very few American cities where the labor movement was powerful enough to mount a successful general strike when in 1946 an estimated 50,000 workers across multiple sectors walked off in support of hundreds of city employees who had been fired for attempting to unionize.